We had some folks do alright at this last year!

 20. Sheff Utd

-Well I'm looking forward to seeing how the others do today that's for sure
+Well I'm looking forward to seeing how the others do today that's for sure smile

 1. Man City